io-gui/io/src/core/queue.md

 ### Queue(node: `IoNode`)

 Creates queue manager for specified instance of `IoNode`.
-It should be evoked by the `IoNode` constructor itself.
+It should be evoked by the `IoNode` constructor.

 ### .queue(prop: `string`, value: `*`, oldValue: `*`)